flopshot/Navigator/README.md

             Text("Here is some amazing detail.")

             Button("Go Back") {
-                // Use dismissCurrent() to navigate back
+                // Use pop() to navigate back to the
-                // to the previous view by popping the current navigator.dismissCurrent()
+                // previous view by popping the current navigator.pop()
             }
             .tint(.red)
             .buttonStyle(.borderedProminent)